FamilySearch/GEDCOM.io/_pages/tag-def/WIFE.md

 specification:
   - Wife
-  - A container for information relevant to the subject of the superstructure specific to the individual described by the associated FAM’s WIFE substructure.
+  - A container for information relevant to the subject of the superstructure specific to the individual described by the associated `FAM`'s `WIFE` substructure.

 label: 'Wife'